 There is a limit of AUD 35,000 you can withdraw to your card.

 Saxo Capital Markets provides limited funding options however do not have fees or minimum deposits.
 So it comes down to if you prefer to use cards or e-wallets for funding.

 Both Saxo Bank and IG offer their own proprietary trading platforms with thousands of financial markets available for trading.
 However, unlike Saxo Bank, IG clients can have access to third-party platforms like MetaTrader 4, ProRealTime and a specialized DMA trading platform.
 Due to the diverse choice of trading platforms, IG comes ahead of Saxo Bank.

-Overall, Saxo Bank offers lower spreads then IG.
-While the average EUR/USD spread is 0.6 pips with both brokerage trading firms, on average Saxo Bank’s spreads are with 0.2 pips lower than IG’s spreads.
+Overall, Saxo Bank offers lower spreads than IG.
+While the average EUR/USD spread is 0.6 pips with both brokerage trading firms, on average Saxo Bank’s spreads are 0.2 pips lower than IG’s spreads.
 For a full review of Saxo Bank’s strengths and weaknesses please visit Saxo Capital Markets 2021 Review.

 Yes, Saxo Bank allows scalping and welcomes all types of trading strategies.
 The minimum deposit to open an account with Saxo Bank is USD 3,000 or equivalent in the account base currency.